 Full Mouth Reconstruction: Is This a Want or a Need?

-Talk to your full mouth reconstruction dentist about your goals and priorities for the surgery.
-He or she may be able to design an approach that better suits your needs and purposes.
+Talk to your full mouth reconstruction dentist about your goals and priorities for the surgery; Dr. Puckett will be able to design an approach that better suits your needs and purposes.

-The length of the treatment plan depends on the amount of treatment and your own healing needs.
-Full mouth reconstruction can vary with each individual.
-It’s difficult to say how long it can take.
+The length of the treatment plan depends on the amount of treatment and your body’s healing time.
+Full mouth reconstruction can vary with each individual, so it’s difficult to say how long it can take.
 But you should expect at least a month long treatment.
-Several additional procedures may be necessary.
-You can discuss the prognosis with your full mouth reconstruction dentist.
+More often than not, we’re dealing with several steps, so multiple additional procedures are necessary.
+You can discuss the prognosis with the surgeon performing your full mouth reconstruction.

-Keep in mind that we are able to offer more affordable dental implants than most.
-This can significantly decrease the cost of full mouth reconstruction.
+Keep in mind that we are able to offer more affordable dental implants than most, and that in any procedure, the sedation we use for the oral surgery is billed per minute used and not per standard increments.
+These measures can significantly decrease the cost of full mouth reconstruction, making it a real possibility for more patients than ever before.

 The best approach is to come in for a consultation.
 We can discuss treatment options that can vary according to your needs, budget, and health insurance options.
 We can craft a treatment that’s friendly to your budget.
 Because we take a creative and unique approach to treatment, we can usually find a more affordable approach to dental implants and full mouth reconstruction than what’s standard.